jarv-est/jarv-est/README.md

 ## 💫 Introduction

-Hello there, my name is Aurora (she/her or they/them) and I'm an Astronomer graduate from Pontificia Universidad Catolica de Chile (Santiago), with a Diploma in Data Science and Engineering from Universidad de Chile.
+Welcome, I'm an Astronomer graduate from Pontificia Universidad Catolica de Chile (Santiago), with a Diploma in Data Science and Engineering from Universidad de Chile.
 I'm fluent in Spanish and English, with some past experience in Japanese and Latin.
 I have a very special interest in exoplanet characterization, astrobiology, data science, machine learning and AIs.

 <!---